ChrisMavrommatis/ocmp/README.md

 - `src/themes` contains the various themes for the OCMP.
 You can change the compiled theme by including it in `src/sass/ocmp.scss`
 - `src/js` contains the code for the OCMP.
 - `src/data` contains the default translated data examples and event initializer for the OCMP.
 You can change which data is initialized for the docs in `src/js/ocmpdata.js`.
-- `src/html` contains the html markup for the OCMP.
+- `src/html` contains the HTML markup for the OCMP.
 - `src/gtm_template` contains the source code and data for importing the OCMP data template in GTM, for prettier data entry.
 - `src/gtm_html` contains a base html that combines OCMP's `css`, `js` and `html` for use in GTM.